Recover → Revive → Why → Mac Attack → Decide → Shop → Donate → Contact → Shop eBay →

 Veterans today are podcasting, streaming to YouTube and X, or running side businesses post-service.
 The $849 RTX 5060 at Walmart is a trap for this use case.
 It’s a 1080p gaming box.
 Open OBS, a browser, Discord, and your recording software at the same time and it runs out of RAM before you hit record.
 You paid $849 for a machine that can’t do the actual job.

 Content creation needs multi-core CPU performance, memory bandwidth, and RAM headroom.
-The X79 and X99 lines were built for exactly this:
+The X79 line was built for exactly this:

 Veteran-owned and operated.
 Hammond, Indiana.
 No surveillance.
 No subscriptions.
 No fine print.